bigexchange/aws-devday-bigid/content/_index.md

 ---
-title: "AWS Modernization Workshop"
+title: "Data discovery in AWS with SmallID"
 chapter: true
 weight: 1
 ---

-# AWS Modernization Workshop
+# Data discovery in AWS with SmallID

 ### Welcome

-In this workshop you will learn why DevOps is a pattern for modernization and how to use patterns to release features and functionality at a faster pace.
+In this workshop you will learn smallID

-### Learning Objectives
-- Deploy Cloud9 as an IDE for completing workshop exercises.
-- How DevOps patterns help to release features and functionality faster.
-- Best practices for implementing 2 pizza team pipelines.

 {{% notice warning %}}
 <p style='text-align: left;'>